-- Basic in Physics, studied by simple phenomenological (not structural) ODE models. - Non-trivial in Chemistry: it was only discovered in the 20's (Lotka) that chemical systems can oscillate: before it was thought impossible in closed systems.
+- Basic in Physics, studied by simple phenomenological (not structural) ODE models. - Non-trivial in Chemistry: it was only discovered in the 20's (Lotka) that chemical systems can (theoretically) oscillate: before, oscillation was thought impossible.
 Shown experimentally only in the 50's. - Mechanics (since antiquity) and modern Electronics (as well as Chemistry) must engineer the network structure of oscillators. - Biology: all natural cycles are oscillators.
 Here we must reverse engineer their network structure. - Computing: how can populations of agents (read: molecules) interact (network) to achieve oscillations?